christy313/javascript30/exercises/11 - Custom Video Player/note.md

 Listen to the `timeupdate` event and execute the function `handleProgress`

-To wrap up, there're some method in video I've learned in this app:
+To wrap up, there're some methods in this video I've learned in this app:

 - play()